Tatarstan: Geography

-The republic is located in the center of the East European Plain, approximately 800 km east of Moscow.
+The republic is located in the centre of the East European Plain, approximately 800 km east of Moscow.
 It lies between the Volga River and the Kama River (a tributary of the Volga), and extends east to the Ural Mountains.

 Oak is the dominant tree species on 87% of the total area, followed by aspen, linden, birch, and Scots pine.
 The total forest cover has decreased from 51.2% to 17.1% over the last 300 years.

 The Volga-Kama Nature Reserve is situated in Tatarstan.